miharothl/CarND-Path-Planning-Project/test/lib/gtest/googletest/docs/AdvancedGuide.md

 ### Letting Another Testing Framework Drive ###

-If you work on a project that has already been using another testing framework and is not ready to completely switch to Google Test yet, you can get much of Google Test's benefit by using its assertions in your existing tests.
+If you work on a project that has already been using another testing framework and is not Ready to completely switch to Google Test yet, you can get much of Google Test's benefit by using its assertions in your existing tests.
 Just change your `main()` function to look
 like: